 - – The principal amount you pay for your home loan is also eligible for tax deductions under section 80C.
 The interest you pay also qualifies for tax benefits under section 24, the upper limit for which is Rs 2 lakh in a financial year.

-- – The medical insurance premiums you pay for yourself, spouse and dependent children are also eligible for tax deductions of up to Rs 25,000.
+- – The medical insurance premiums you pay for yourself, your spouse, and your dependent children are also eligible for tax deductions of up to Rs 25,000.
 This is as per section 80D, which also allows tax deductions of Rs 50,000 for medical insurance for senior citizens.

-- You can directly claim the deductions under section 80C for tax return.
+- You can directly claim the deductions under section 80C for tax returns.
 The tax deductions are only applicable if these investments or expenditures are made by 31st March of that financial year.

 Things to keep in mind